Telehealth During COVID-19

 Before Visit.jpgBefore your visit

-• When you make your appointment, be sure to ask your HCP for interpreter/language assistance services if you need them.
-As a PHC member, language assistance services are available to you at no cost.
-Call (800) 863-4155, (TTY: (800) 735-2929 or 711).
+• When you make your appointment, be sure to ask your doctor for interpreter/language assistance services if you need them.
+As a Partnership member, language assistance services are available to you at no cost.
+Call Member Services at (800) 863-4155 for more information.
+TTY users can call (800) 735-2929 or 711.

-• Check the lighting and background where you plan to sit for the visit.
+• Check the lighting and background where you plan to sit for the visit:

-- Make sure the lighting is shining on you.
+• Make sure the lighting is shining on you

-- Try to avoid bright backgrounds like windows.
+• Try to avoid bright backgrounds like windows

-• Write down your list of questions
+• Write down your list of questions.

-• Have your list of medication ready.
+• Have your list of medicines ready.

 During Visit.jpgDuring your visit